Ballistic SNS sandwich as a Josephson junction: Charge conservation law and current--phase relation

-However, the vacuum phase $\theta_0$ is not a phase, which must be used in the canonical description of the Josephson junction by the pair of conjugate variables ``charge--phase''.
-The proper phase is the total phase difference across the normal layer $\theta=\theta_0+\theta_s$, which we shall call Josephson phase (Fig.~\ref{f1}).
-The derivative of the phase $\theta$ determines the voltage drop across the normal layer: \be V={\hbar \over 2 e} {d\theta\over dt}. \ee{} The current--phase relation for the Josephson phase $\theta$ is shown for zero temperature in Fig.~\ref{f5}(a) and for high temperature in Fig.~\ref{f5}(b).
-The relation is quite bizarre: it is not single-valued at fixed phase $\theta$.
+However, the bound-state phase $\theta_0$ is not a phase, which must be used in the canonical description of the Josephson junction by the pair of conjugate variables ``charge--phase''.
+The proper phase is the total phase difference across the normal layer $\theta=\theta_0+\theta_s$, which we call Josephson phase (Fig.~\ref{f1}).
+The time derivative of the phase $\theta$ determines the voltage drop across the normal layer: \be V={\hbar \over 2 e} {d\theta\over dt}. \ee{}